keboola/developers-docs/extend/component/ui-options/ui-examples/configuration-schema-examples.md

         },
         "default": 1,
         "title": "Load type",
-        "description": "If set to Incremental update, the result tables will be updated based on primary key.
+        "description": "If set to Incremental update, the result tables will be updated based on the primary key.
 Full load overwrites the destination table each time.
 NOTE: If you wish to remove deleted records, this needs to be set to Full load and the Period from attribute empty.", "propertyOrder": 365
     }
 }